Learn how to learn

 5. Get Comfortable with Being a Beginner

 The hardest part of learning is getting past the frustration of not knowing.
-Every time I pick up a new skill—whether it's learning a new no-code tool or understanding coding—I remind myself that feeling lost is part of the process.
+Every time I pick up a new skill, whether it's learning a new no-code tool or understanding coding, I remind myself that feeling lost is part of the process.
 Instead of saying I don’t know how to do this, I now say I don’t know how to do this yet.
 That small shift in mindset makes a huge difference.

 🗞️ What's new in the nomad world

 • Bali’s done with budget travelers.
 The island is considering a Bhutan-style daily tourist tax to scare off low-spending visitors and preserve its culture.
 Officials hope the move will shift Bali's tourism model from quantity to quality, attracting high-value travelers while promoting sustainability.
-If Bali was on your budget travel list, it might be time to rethink your plans!
+If Bali is on your budget travel list, it might be time to rethink your plans!

 👀 What else...